 How did the Hundredrabbits ecosystem come into being?
 It's a long story, but here's a summary.

-It is the set of tools that we've made, and that we use on a daily basis to do art, music and writing.
+It is a set of tools that we made, and that we use on a daily basis to do art, music and writing.

 Herbert, sweat at his brow, glared at the screen of his laptop.
-Little did they know, that they shared a problem.
-Herbert was a developer/sailor too, agonizing, struggling to download X Code updates.
-The cafe had a slow connection, made worse when the tourists piled out of the cruise ship to Skype to their families.
+Devine sat across from him, beads of sweat trickling down as the speed of the internet slowed to a painful crawl.
+They sat there together, unaware that they shared a problem.
+Herbert, was a developer/sailor too, and was trying to download the same updates to Xcode.
 Both bonded over this struggle, which persisted throughout the South Pacific.

 When we arrived in New Zealand, even if we were near a big city, with resources, we still didn't have access to power.
 We would have to continue to rely completely on solar.
 We invested in Raspberry Pi hardware, to replace the ChromeBook.
 Our new Pi setup was low-power and low-cost, perfect for writing.
 I decided to no longer use the 17" Macbook, even with a replacement 3rd-party battery (which also failed us later on).
 The device was still a crazy power-hungry beast.
 We couldn't use devices like that on Pino, not anymore.
 It was at that time that we received yet another disused Macbook to add to our growing collection.
 This 2010 model was less power-demanding, and would help keep me keep working.